Dynamic retail pricing

 In this case study I have omitted confidential information to comply with my non-disclosure agreement.
 The information in this project is my own and does not necessarily reflect views or plans of Walmart.

-Designing discovery questions to learn about behaviors and attitudes around the existing analytics tools
+• Designed discovery questions to learn about behaviors and attitudes around the existing analytics tools

-Providing UX recommendation based on research finding
+• Provided UX recommendations based on research findings

-Do they currently look or expect to see different data than the previous solution?
+• What would they improve?
+Did they currently look or expect to see different data than the previous solution?